ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 The application consists of 2 Helm charts - one for the [web application](cloud-platform-reports), and one for the [cronjobs](cloud-platform-reports-cronjobs) which provide the data.

-The web application is deployed to the `live-1` cluster.
+The web application is deployed to the `live` cluster.
 The cronjobs are deployed to the `concourse-main` namespace of the `manager` cluster.

 ## Pre-requisites

+* access to perform `awscli` commands in the account `cloud-platform-aws`
-* `live-1` kube context
+* `live` kube context
 * `manager` kube context
 * `cloud-platform-reports-cronjobs/secrets.yaml` file containing Docker Hub credentials
 * `cloud-platform-reports/secrets.yaml` file defining the web application API key